-Cost of Travel in Tromso: Budget Breakdown (Winter Edition)
+Cost of a Trip to Tromso: Budget Breakdown (Winter Edition)

 This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-I have long avoided writing a guide about the cost of travel in Tromso because whenever I have gone there, I have just packed as many things into a trip as possible, without too much concern regarding cost.
+I have long avoided writing a guide about the cost of a trip to Tromso because whenever I have gone there, I have just packed as many things into a trip as possible, without too much concern regarding cost.

 The reason?
 Because I am going to write about activities, hotels, and food on this blog.
 So, I want to do as many activities as possible, stay at as many diverse places as possible, and eat at as many restaurants as possible.